tekcapzule/topic-service/README.md

 * secrets.SERVER_PASSWORD=<SERVER_PASSWORD>
 * secrets.SERVER_USERNAME=<SERVER_USERNAME>

-Note: SERVER_USERNAME and SERVER_PASSWORD details will be be provided by Admin.
+Note: SERVER_USERNAME and SERVER_PASSWORD details will be be provided by the maintainers on request.

-5. Copy the settings.xml to C:/Users/<User_Name>/.m2
+5. Copy the settings.xml to ~/.m2
 6. Run the command
    ```sh
    sam build